zst-embedded/STM32F103C8T6-Learning_Projects/projects-keil/16x2-LCD-PWM_MX/README.md

 ### Description

 	This is a Hello World project using Adafruit 16x2 HD44780 character LCD display (with RGB Backlight).

 	An LCD library (`mylcd.h/mylcd.c`) is created from scratch.

 	To control the RGB backlight, inverted PWM is generated on PA[1:3] (active-low backlight)

+	---

+	IDE:
+	- Keil uVision 5

 ### Pin Connections

 ***Take note of the separate 5V supply from the MCU's 3V3 supply***